RoboticsLabURJC/2022-tfg-juancamilo-carmona/docs/_posts/2022-11-12-Week 3: CARLA teleop.md

 ![image](https://user-images.githubusercontent.com/78978326/216432598-d1e4df06-263d-45c1-b9a6-43b811c0a596.png)

 ## Teleop
 As previously mentioned, the teleop is developed using Pygame.
 Pygame events will be utilized to capture key press events.
 Upon detection of a key press, a Carla vehicle command controller message will be modified and published on the Carla command controller topic, allowing the vehicle to respond to the key inputs, creating this way a simple teleop.
+On the following video https://youtu.be/mJZwup0JafE we can se a short demostration of how the teleop works.

+## Problems and solutions